 The caring teams at both our Murrells Inlet office and Georgetown office are always happy to address any questions you have about your family’s dental care.
-In the meantime, we’ve shared some frequently asked questions below.
+In the meantime, we’ve shared some frequently asked questions in Georgetown County below.

 For a lighter level of sedation, you can opt to receive laughing gas instead.
 It’s administered through a small mask you wear over your nose.
 It takes effect within minutes and wears off quickly too.
 You’ll even be able to drive yourself home.

 TMJ disorder is persistent jaw pain that may make it difficult for you to open your mouth wide.
 It involves your temporomandibular joints (TMJ), which connect your jaw to the bones of your skull located in front of each ear.
 Dr. Miller can create a custom oral appliance for you that may relieve your pain.
 If tooth grinding during the night is contributing to the problem, he can also make a custom night guard for you to wear while you sleep.